tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-ole-db-source-date-literal.md

   <a href="/media/users/koenverbeeck/Oracle_DateLiteral/success.PNG?mtime=1358753621"><img src="/wp-content/uploads/users/koenverbeeck/Oracle_DateLiteral/success.PNG?mtime=1358753621" alt="" width="295" height="230" /></a>
 </div>

-<span style="text-align: justify;">What’s more intriguing is that when I use the </span>_Microsoft OLE DB provider for Oracle_ <span style="text-align: justify;">using the original query, the package also runs succesfully.
+<span style="text-align: justify;">What's more intriguing is that when I use the </span>_Microsoft OLE DB provider for Oracle_ <span style="text-align: justify;">using the original query, the package also runs succesfully.
 So it seems the Oracle OLE DB provider, downloaded from the Oracle website, has some sort of issue with the ANSI date literal.
-I haven’t found any documentation why the provider messes up the columns like that, but if someone has better Google skills, please drop a note in the comments.</span>
+I haven't found any documentation why the provider messes up the columns like that, but if someone has better Google skills, please drop a note in the comments.</span>

 <p style="text-align: justify;">
   <strong>Conclusion</strong>